 Third party-assisted ART

 In some cases, a donor or gestational carrier may be needed for pregnancy.
 There are many reasons why donor sperm or eggs and/or a surrogate or gestational carrier may be used.

 If a person has a condition that causes them to be unable to carry a baby, a surrogate or gestational carrier may be needed.
 If they have a condition that affects the quality of their eggs, they may need donor eggs.
 This may also be the case for male partners who have issues with the quality or quantity of their sperm.
 The process of IVF can be completed with biological or donor eggs and/or sperm and implanted back into the person trying to give birth.
 Or, they can be transferred into a carrier.1

 Figure 2.
 Intrauterine insemination procedure

-Even if a woman is using IUI, it is still necessary for her eggs to make it through her fallopian tubes and into her uterus to meet the inserted sperm and potentially implant into the uterine wall for pregnancy to occur.
-If a woman has a condition that prevents this process from happening, IUI may not be an option, and other methods, such as IVF, may need to be considered.
+Even if a person is using IUI, the eggs still need to make it through the fallopian tubes and into the uterus to meet the inserted sperm and potentially implant into the uterine wall for pregnancy to occur.
+If a person has a condition that prevents this process from happening, IUI may not be an option.
+Other methods, such as IVF, may need to be considered.
 The critical piece of IUI is timing.
-It is important to inseminate a woman while she is ovulating for the highest chance of becoming pregnant.10,11
+It is important to inseminate a person while they are ovulating for the highest chance of becoming pregnant.10,11

-Each fertility treatment option and ART is indicated for different causes of infertility, and has its own benefits and drawbacks.
-Various factors, such as cost, emotional stress, and other personal situations, may greatly affect which ART option is most suitable for you.
-If you are struggling to become pregnant and think that one of these options may be right for you, contact your healthcare provider.
+Each fertility treatment option and ART is used for different causes of infertility.
+Each also has its own benefits and drawbacks.
+Many factors, such as cost, emotional stress, and other personal situations, may greatly affect which ART option is right for you.
+If you are struggling to become pregnant and think one of these options may be right for you, talk to your doctor.